sybrew/the-seo-framework/readme.txt

 == Changelog ==

-= 2.6.4 - ??? =
+= 2.6.5 - ??? =

 **Release date:**
 /
-* June TODO 2016
+* June 7th 2016

 **Summarized:**

 * Another maintenance release for The SEO Framework 2.6 is coming right at you!
-* While Polylang creates a Taxonomy from Pages without acknowledging it being an Archive, I have found a workaround for the Title not to show up correctly.
+* While Polylang creates Taxonomies from Pages without acknowledging it being an Archive, I have found a workaround for the Title not to show up correctly.
 * Also, bbPress' Original Post within a topic is now shown correctly, although the bbPress 2.6.0 will resolve this as well.
 * On special pages like the Forum page of bbPress, no more cache key conflicts will be present, this makes it a recommended update.
 * WPML Multilingual domains are now also fully supported.
-So instead of just listening to the subdomain, this plugin now also takes whole new domains into consideration.
+So instead of just adding a subdomain, this plugin now also takes whole new domains into consideration.
 * The URL generation has also been improved once more.
 It now contains Canonical Pagination support, and expanded Plain Permalink structure support.
 * And just when you thought new options were available, now you won't be fooled again.
-* And for developers I made it easier to debug, and I've also added two (three, cough) brand new filters.
+* And for developers I made it easier to debug, and I've also added two (actually three) brand new filters.

-***Sorry, no SEO Tip of the Update this time.***
+**SEO Tip of the Update:**

+* Have you found something that greatly interests you, and do you think you can write a better article than you've found?
+* Go write it, in your own words and style.
+Don't forget to make it much longer, better and more detailed.
+Don't forget to add images.
+* Finally, share the content, reach out to the public, and of course your public.
+This will increase your rankings significantly.
+* This method is known as the Skyscraper Technique; it's used for and as this SEO tip, minus the images, details or length.

 **Detailed Log:**